acme-sky/bank-service/README.md

   card information are ignored.
 Payload can be empty.

 > [!NOTE]
-> Do not forget to create a PostgreSQL database and link it to the API through
+> Do not forget to create a PostgreSQL database and link it to the API via
 > `DATABASE_URL` environment variable.

 ## `./ui` folder